 <2> Beginning in 2015, Total Operating Expenses include contributions actually paid to employee benefit trusts, as provided for under the master bond resolution rather than the expense under GASB Statements No. 68, No. 71 and No. 75.
+Beginning in 2018, expenses for OPEB reflect actual contributions paid as provided for under the Master Bond Resolution.

-<3> Debt service does not include \$5,145,000 of principal retired and certain accrued interest on \$107,395,000 of bonds refunded in 2010 for which the Authority contributed \$8,398,522 in cash on hand to reduce the amount of refunding bonds issued and scheduled debt service due in 2010.
+<3> Debt service does not reflect \$5,145,000 of principal retired and certain accrued interest on \$107,395,000 of bonds refunded in 2010 for which the Authority contributed \$8,398,522 in cash on hand to reduce the amount of refunding bonds issued and scheduled debt service due in 2010.